RedViper87/ai-overlord/README.md

     ```bash
     cd ai-overlord
     ```
-3. Run the setup script to install dependencies and set up the project environment:
+3. Give the setup script permission to run:
     ```bash
-    python setup.py
+    chmod +x ./setup
     ```
+4. Run the setup script to install dependencies and set up the project environment:
+    ```bash
+    ./setup
+    ```
-4. Open `index.html` in your web browser to start the game.
+5. Open `index.html` in your web browser to start the game.
+(I prefer the Live Server - VS Code Extension)

 ### Mapping SCSS to CSS